Finite-time Analysis of Globally Nonstationary Multi-Armed Bandits: Analysis of ADWIN

 We assume that each observation $x_t \in [0,1]$ at any time step $t$ is drawn from some distribution with the mean $\mu_t$.
 The value $\mu_t$ is not known to the algorithm, and ADWIN estimates it from a sequence of (possibly noisy) observations $S:(x_1, x_2, \dots, x_T)$.
 The goal of ADWIN is to maintain an estimator of $\mu_t$ at any $t$ based on past observations.
 Due to \textit{concept drift} \citep{gama2014survey}, the mean $\mu_t$ may change over time, so the task is not trivial.

 The data stream literature \citep{gama2014survey} identifies the four main categories of concept drifts: abrupt, recurring, gradual, and incremental drifts.
 Figure \ref{fig:conceptdrifttypes} indicates that the mean $\mu_t$ (the dashed line in the figure) changes \textit{abruptly} and stays the same for some time with abrupt and recurring drifts, whereas $\mu_t$ changes \textit{gradually} over time with gradual and incremental drifts.
 The actual observations $x_t$ can be arbitrarily noisy.
 We are only interested in the change in the mean $\mu_t$; thus, we simplify our analysis to the two types of changes.\footnote{This categorization matches the MAB literature \citep{DBLP:conf/amcc/WeiS18,DBLP:journals/jair/TrovoRG20}.} In addition, we also consider stationary streams where the mean $\mu_t$ never changes over time.
-In summary, we consider three types of streams: \begin{mydef}{\rm (Stationary, abrupt, and gradual streams)} \begin{enumerate} \item The stationary stream is defined as $\mu_t = \mu$. \item The abruptly changing stream is defined as $\mu_t = \mu_{t+1}$ except for changepoints $\ET_C \subset [T]$. \item The gradually changing stream is defined as $|\mu_{t+1} - \mu_t| \le b$ for some (unknown) constant $b \in (0,1)$. \end{enumerate} These definitions refer to the mean $\mu_t$.
-The observations $\{x_1,x_2,\dots\}$ can be noisy. \end{mydef}
+In summary, we consider three types of streams: \begin{mydef}{\rm (Stationary, abruptly changing , and gradually changing streams)} \begin{enumerate} \item A stream is {\it static} if $\mu_t = \mu$ for all $t\in[T]$ and some $\mu\in[0,1]$. \item A stream is {\it abruptly-changing} if $\mu_t = \mu_{t+1}$ except for changepoints $\ET_C \subset [T]$. \item A stream is {\it gradually-changing} if $|\mu_{t+1} - \mu_t| \le b$ for all $t\in[T]$ and some constant $b \in (0,1)$.